“I want kids to know I’m here to help and that their education doesn’t stop at high school. You’ve got to keep going.”

 Ms. McArthur helps students in all grades think about their interests and pathways after high school.

 She visits all of the freshmen and sophomore classes to start these conversations and help the students make connections between their passions and post-secondary opportunities.
-Additionally, Ms. McArthur plans Wednesday speaker sessions that feature financial aid and post-secondary representatives and are open to all students.
+Additionally, Ms. McArthur plans to hold speaker sessions, featuring financial aid and post-secondary representatives, and open these to all students.

 WF.1 Exposure: I will learn about my strengths and interests as I complete studios and exhibit my learning.